2016 / 17 Management Fee Increase

 What is a management fee?

 The management fee is the cost of managing and administrating leaseholders.
-This includes staff time in calculating charges and dealing with queries, office space, paper, printing, hiring of venues, etc.
+This includes staff time in calculating and reconciling accounts, inspection of estates and maintenance issues, dealing with queries, office space, paper, printing, hiring of venues, etc.

 Why am I being charged for this?